-Common responses to miscarriage include anger, depression, confusion, jealousy, guilt, or even failure.
+Common responses to miscarriage include anger, depression, confusion, jealousy, guilt, or even feelings of failure.
 How do we begin to cope with these feelings?
 Many women find themselves asking if a miscarriage is punishment, or if it is bad that they feel relieved, but guilty.
 When you are trying to process this event, none of these responses are abnormal.
 But it is so important to realize that this is not punishment, and you are not a terrible person for having mixed emotions.
 Each person’s healing process is different and unique to them, so do not beat yourself up over the way you respond to a situation of this nature.
 Whether this pregnancy was planned or unplanned, these questions and feelings are not uncommon when coping with a miscarriage.

 How do you move forward from this?
 Below are some helpful tips that can help you begin to address what is happening, and how to continue in a way that is healthy for you.